Parallel Universe (Red Dwarf): Reception

-The episode was originally broadcast on the British television channel BBC2 on 11 October 1988 in the 9:00 pm evening slot.
-The episode was considered the best from Series II according to a readers' poll in Red Dwarf magazine, with 5.6% rating.
-Series II was met with great critical success, even with average viewing figures of around 3 million, so a third series was very likely.
+The episode was originally broadcast on the British television channel BBC2 on 11 October 1988.

+The episode was considered the best from Series II according to a readers' poll in Red Dwarf magazine, placing sixth overall out of the 30 then-existing episodes, with 5.6% voting for it.

+Sophie Davies, writing in 2017 for CultBox, noted the expansion of the range of characters and locations, and was "pleasantly surprised" at the episode, continuing "It's not groundbreaking stuff, but considering 'Parallel Universe' aired in 1988 – along with the fact that I can remember much later installments of Red Dwarf where the gender politics are very iffy indeed – it could have been a whole lot worse."

+Tongue Tied

+For time reasons, "Parallel Universe" was shown without its opening credit sequence, and was originally shown with no episode titles at all, although the introduction sequence would later be added in the remastered version.
+Instead the viewer was led straight into the Cat's song dream scene, where the Cat performs the "Tongue Tied" song, with Rimmer and Lister on backing vocals.
+The "Tongue Tied" lyrics were written by Grant and Naylor and the music was produced by Howard Goodall.
+The dance sequence, which was choreographed by Charles Augins (who appeared in the previous episode, "Queeg"), also had to be trimmed down.

 The song "Tongue Tied", which features in the Cat's opening dream sequence, was received so well that it was later released as a single.
 It was re-arranged and re-recorded by Danny John-Jules (under the name 'The Cat') and released in October 1993.
 It reached number 17 in the UK charts.
 A video to accompany the release which starred Danny John-Jules as some of his Red Dwarf alter-egos, including Duane Dibbley, was also produced.
-It was based around a storyline written by Danny John-Jules and featured music videos for some of the remixes, with guest appearances from the rest of the Red Dwarf cast, along with Clayton Mark ("Elvis" in "Meltdown") and Charles Augins (Queeg 500 in "Queeg").
+It was based around a storyline written by Danny John-Jules and featured music videos for some of the remixes, with guest appearances from the rest of the Red Dwarf cast, along with Clayton Mark ("Elvis" in "Meltdown") and Augins.